 - Fairness and affordability: the structure of our Charging Arrangements includes a range of fixed charges based on the size of a connection, the length of the main and various other parameters, balancing the need for fairness and ensuring cost-reflective charges with the requirement to set fixed prices. - Environmental protection: when setting our infrastructure charges under the Charge Scheme Rules, we have taken into consideration the definitions for network reinforcement contained within the Rules.
 In light of the level at which we have set our infrastructure charges we considered whether there would be any merit in introducing a scheme of discounts and multipliers to reflect the level of water efficiency and/or sustainable drainage measures implemented by developers.
 We don't believe that any such schemes would generate sufficient potential savings to incentivise these behavioural changes.
 We believe more engagement with customers is needed on this topic, and we will continue to review our position on this as we learn more. - Stability and predictability: we have published fixed charges where required, and other than for exempt requisitions, we have also published indicative charges to allow customers to work out a reasonable estimate of the charges payable if they know the parameters of their development.
-Also, traffic management is included within these fixed prices, meaning rates are more stable and customers can better anticipate their costs. - how our charges have been derived, and enables our customers to come up with a reasonable estimate of the charges without contacting us.
+Also, traffic management is included within these fixed prices, meaning rates are more stable and customers can better anticipate their costs. - Transparency and customer-focused service: our Charging Arrangement explains how our charges have been derived, and enables our customers to come up with a reasonable estimate of the charges without contacting us.
 Also, to provide our customers with a service that best suits their needs, we have expanded the number of methods that customers can use to pay for the charges.
 Payment methods now include payment in arrears with security.
 Our Charging Arrangements also contain details of the transitional arrangements that will apply to customers who either have open and valid quotes or who make an application during the period between the date we publish the Charging Arrangements and the date they come into effect.
-Our transitional arrangements involve contacting all customers with open and valid quotes to tell them what their quote will be after 1 April 2018 and letting customers who make an application during February and March know what their quote will be after 1 April 2018.
-This is so that customers have enough information during this period to make a choice about which quote they want to accept.
+Our transitional arrangements involve a straightforward switch over to the new prices for quotes produced from 1st April 2019 however quotes produced prior to this are still valid for a period of 180 days.